United States v. Elizabeth A. Holmes, et al.: Sentencing

-Holmes waited for sentencing while remaining 'at liberty' on $500,000 bail, secured on property.
+Holmes waited for sentencing while on $500,000 bail, secured on property.
 She faced a maximum sentence of twenty years in prison, and a fine of $250,000, plus restitution, for each count of wire fraud and for each conspiracy count.
 Prosecutors sought 15 years in prison, a three-year supervised release and restitution of $800 million.

-On January 12, the judge scheduled sentencing for September 26, 2022, which is after the conclusion of the Balwani trial; the results of that trial might influence the sentencing decision.
-In July, the sentencing was re-scheduled to October 17 with no reason given for the delay.
-A few days prior to the rescheduling, Holmes had asked the judge to acquit because "no rational juror could have found" her guilty beyond a reasonable doubt, she maintained.
+On January 12, the judge scheduled sentencing for September 26, 2022, which was after the conclusion of the Balwani trial; the results of that trial might influence the sentencing decision.
+In July, the sentencing was rescheduled to October 17 with no reason given for the delay.
+A few days prior to the rescheduling, Holmes had asked the judge to acquit because she maintained "no rational juror could have found" her guilty beyond a reasonable doubt.
 On September 6, 2022, Holmes requested a new trial because of new evidence.
-A judge denied the new trial saying the new evidence was not material enough to change the outcome.
+A judge denied the new trial, saying the new evidence was not material enough to change the outcome.

-On November 18, 2022, Holmes was sentenced to 11.25 years (135 months) in prison and ordered to surrender to authorities no later than April 27, 2023.
-The sentence included a fine of $400, or $100 for each count of fraud, and a three-year supervised release after the prison term is served.
+On November 18, 2022, Holmes was sentenced to 11.25 years (135 months) in prison.
+The sentence included a fine of $400, or $100 for each count of fraud, and a three-year supervised release after the prison term was served.
 She could get about a 15% reduction on prison time with good behavior, which would put her sentence at 9 1/2 years with no possibility for parole.
+She would start her 11-year prison sentence on May 30, 2023, following the request Holmes's lawyers made to allow her to travel out of state and prepare child care.
 Judge Edward Davila recommended she be incarcerated at Federal Prison Camp, Bryan, in Texas, a minimum security facility with limited or no perimeter fencing.
 "No one wants to get kicked out because compared to other places in the prison system, this place is heaven.
 If you have to go it's a good place to go," said a criminal defense lawyer.

+In May 2023, during the restitution phase, she was ordered to pay $452 million to the victims of the fraud, with the responsibility for the amount shared between her and Balwani.